fullmakeralchemist/weather_prediction/README.md

 sudo systemctl restart mosquitto.service
 ```

-Also to configure the Broker to start when you start up your Linux machine you have to run the following command in the terminal:
+Also to configure the Broker to start when you start up your Raspberry Pi you have to run the following command in the terminal:

 ```
 sudo systemctl enable mosquitto.service